haooken/ManiacalLabs.com/README.md

 ```

 If done that way, the images may be stored alongside the content doc.
 For more usage details see the [Hugo Easy Gallery docs](https://www.liwen.id.au/heg/).

+The `gallery` shortode also supports automatically finding and using smaller thumbnail images for the gallery.
+See the gallery docs linked above for more.

 # Local Hugo Server